Escalation room

 Teams know Reddit can become a reputation surface, but no one owns the live response path.

-You need factual, human replies from the right POCs before speculation becomes the source everyone quotes.
+You need factual, human replies from the right points of contact before speculation becomes the source everyone quotes.

 Outcomes